-In this course, students apply the language of threedimensional visual organization studied in Three-Dimensional Design I to investigate the relationship between materials, manipulation, and ideas.
-Creative solutions are encouraged through rigorous and innovative projects utilizing modeling, carving, and constructing techniques.
+Three Dimensional Foundations FN140 This course introduces the fundamental elements of three-dimensional visual organization (line, plane, space, mass, balance, and proportion) and how to apply expressive possibilities of this design language through the investigation of material manipulation, techniques, tools, and conceptual ideas.
+Practical matters of proper safety and use of tools, machine tools, and technological processes will be emphasized.
 Students are encouraged to learn independently while exploring projects from research to development to completion.
-Excellence in both concept and execution is encouraged in each assignment through critical analysis and quantitative literacy.
+Excellence in both concept and craftsmanship is encouraged in each assignment through critical analysis and quantitative literacy.
 Prerequisite: None